gugasth/gugasth/README.md

 ## I'm a telecom engineering student, currently working on a data science project leveraging data-driven AI solutions that impact business and improve end products.

-- 💻 I’m currently working in a Data Science Project
+- 💻 I’m currently working in a Data Science/ML field
 - 💻 I also participate in data science competitions on platforms like Kaggle
 - 📈 I’m constantly learning and Improving my skills 🤣
 - 📊 I’m looking to collaborate with other Data Scientists and developers